August 02, 2022

 I don't have to put up with any of this

-Since I was a kid, I've always had a high amount of moles scattered throughout my body.
-Around 1082 of them.
+Since I was a kid, I've always had a high number of moles scattered throughout my body.
+Around 1082 to be precise.
 What us gingers lack in soul, we compensate with moles.

 This has been a psychological issue for me.
 Was I ever bullied because of it?
 Not even once.
 Did I as a kid pre-bully myself into avoiding activities that required me to be in shared changing rooms in anticipation of a bullying that never took place?
 Yep!